vsrinivas/fuchsia/development/workflows/libfuzzer.md

   disable such checks by wrapping them in the `FUZZING_BUILD_MODE_UNSAFE_FOR_PRODUCTION` [build macro] described [above][gn fuzz target].

-1. These "run, merge, measure, improve" steps can be repeated for as many iterations as you feel are needed to create a quality fuzzer.
+The "run, merge, measure, improve" steps can be repeated for as many iterations as you feel are needed to create a quality fuzzer.
 Once ready, you'll need to upload your corpus and update the [GN fuzz target] in the appropriate project.
 At this point, others will be able use your fuzzer, This includes [ClusterFuzz] which will automatically find new fuzzers and continuously fuzz them,